Sustainability, Participation, Innovation

 The Master in International Development Studies is designed for students with a strong background in social sciences (e.g. Geography, Regional Planning, Anthropology, Economics, Political Science, International Relations, Development, etc.) and an interest in addressing development issues critically.
 A general introduction to international debates on “development” and its governance will form the basis for addressing major challenges to sustainable local development from theory to practice.
 Multi-level case studies from development programmes and projects in Africa, South-East Asia, Latin America, Pacific, Indian Ocean and Europe will be used to assess the possibilities and limits of transferring strategies and tools from one regional context to another.

 The programme comprises one year of post-graduate studies (60 ECTS), starting in September.
-It consists of 8 interactive courses followed by an internship within a host organization or field research in a developing or transition country and the writing of a Master dissertation.
-Upon successful completion of this programme, students receive a Master of Social and Human Sciences, Sciences du Territoire (Local Planning and Development).
+It consists of 8 interactive courses followed by an internship within a host organization and the writing of a Master dissertation.

 Applicants should have a minimum qualification equivalent to four years of French university studies.
 All applicants are expected to have a solid background in the field of international development studies.
 As students must be able to read textbooks, understand lectures, take part in classroom discussions and undertake written work in English, English B2 (upper intermediate) language proficiency has to be shown by one of the following: